yasintashraf/neurofluid-mreg/README.md

 │       ├── sub-<ID>_task-rest_mreg.nii.gz  # Required: 4D MREG fMRI
 │       └── sub-<ID>_task-rest_mreg.json
 ```
+**Note**

-**Note**: Convert DICOM to NIfTI using [dcm2niix](https://github.com/rordenlab/dcm2niix).
+- Convert DICOM to NIfTI using [dcm2niix](https://github.com/rordenlab/dcm2niix).
 Ensure JSON sidecars are generated, especially for fMRI (contains essential metadata like TR).
+- For more accurate and robust vessel and PVS segmentation, it is recommended to brain mask anatomical images before segmentation.
+This minimizes false positives from non-brain regions and ensures cleaner results.
+- For more accurate and robust analysis, it is recommended to apply distortion correction on the MREG before frequency analysis.

 ### Required vs Optional Data

 - **Required**: T1w, TOF (arteries), MREG fMRI
 - **Optional**: MRV (veins), hT2w (PVS), MP2RAGE inversions
 - Pipeline automatically skips steps for missing optional data
-- **Note**: For more accurate and robust vessel and PVS segmentation, it is recommended to brain mask anatomical images before segmentation.
-This minimizes false positives from non-brain regions and ensures cleaner results.
-- **Note**: For more accurate and robust analysis, it is recommended to apply distortion correction on the MREG before frequency analysis.

 ## Usage